- slide 1 of 4

 - The teacher then demonstrates an instrument from each family to the class by playing it, briefly discussing the parts, and how the sound is made.

-Assessment: Students will be assessed on their ability to complete a musical instrument worksheet and informally on their participation based on a rubric that includes categories such as previous knowledge (participation) and lack of knowledge (level of engagement), behavior, etc.
+Assessment: Students will be assessed on their ability to complete a musical instrument worksheet and informally on their participation based on a rubric (download this one) that includes categories such as previous knowledge (participation) and lack of knowledge (level of engagement), behavior, etc.

 This site provides music teachers with up-to-date information onMusic news, conferences, job opportunities, standard information,and Music events around the country.
 I always use this site for theNational Music Standards and it also provides links for the StateStandards as well.